evertisland/plummet/src/pages/posts/2017-10-24-siargaon-days-siargaon-nights.md

 ![Ocean at night](/static/uploads/IMG_6418.JPG)

 The guard will be fired, he carries a torch and ensures the property is safe at night.
 He is just a kid too, mostly sleeping in his hammock by the wooden gates.
 But he has been drinking, and another boy will become the guard.
-He does not look happy about his ‘promotion’ it means separation form the tribe.
+He does not look happy about his ‘promotion’ it means separation n the tribe.
 Ramil sighs deeply, torch in hand he is their mini-chief of the tribe and wants to sleep with the girls who are told roughly but with a tenderness to 'go to bed now'.